Back to main page

 All too many years ago now, in a faraway land, there lived a little boy called Manfred.
 He was a lively little fellow, and his family found it hard to keep up with him.
 His mind was always running so quickly that his mouth couldn't keep up with it.
 This is why he spoke very, very fast, so fast that he sometimes ran words together, and you had to listen hard to follow him.

-He had busy hands too: hands that took a clock apart, then put it together so it ran backwards, hands that could fix your sewing machine or lawn mower or bicycle, hands that never stayed still.
+He had busy hands, too: hands that took a clock apart, then put it together so it ran backward, hands that could fix your sewing machine or lawn mower or bicycle, hands that never stayed still.